Bucaro Royal received an Honorable Mention in the Best Independent Perfume category at the 11th Art and Olfaction Awards in 2025 held in Los Angeles.

 Laban Arruz

-Laban Arruz is born from the most cherished recipe in Spanish memory: rice pudding.
-Milk cooked patiently, short-grain rice, a cinnamon stick, and fresh lemon peel, all balanced with a touch of brown sugar and vanilla.
-Sometimes, the smoothness of cream, the floral whisper of rose or orange blossom water, and a veil of butter add an unexpected brilliance, like variations on the same melody.
+Laban Arruz is inspired by Spain’s most cherished recipe: arroz con leche.
+Milk patiently simmered, round-grain rice, a cinnamon stick and fresh lemon peel, all balanced with a whisper of salt.
+Sometimes it turns silkier still—the soft touch of cream, the floral murmur of rose or orange blossom water, and a glossy veil of butter—variations on the same melody.

-This perfume pays homage to one of Spain's most beloved desserts, whose first written recipe dates back to the 17th century.
-Four hundred years later, that humble yet festive delicacy continues to perfume kitchens and memories, now transformed into an olfactory language.
+This perfume pays homage to one of Spain’s best-loved desserts; its first written recipe dates to the 17th century.
+Four centuries on, that humble, celebratory dish still scents kitchens and memories—now translated into an olfactory language.

-Its name comes from Arabic (laban arruz, “milk with rice”), recalling the legacy of Al-Andalus, when rice, citrus fruits and spices arrived on the peninsula to transform our table… and our memory.
+Its name comes from the Arabi (laban arruz, “milk with rice”), a quiet echo of Al-Andalus, when rice, citrus and spices took root on the Iberian Peninsula and transformed our table—and our memory.

-Laban Arruz is sweetness, tradition and emotion served in a unique fragrance.
+Laban Arruz is delicacy, tradition and emotion, captured in a singular fragrance.

 Olfactory Notes